PEPLabs/SQL-CL-InnerJoin/README.md

 Problem 1: Write a query that will return the id and student_name of each of Ms. Lovelace's students.
 Notice that Ms. Lovelace teaches two classes, but which classes she teaches aren't known from the data in the student table.
 This means that you will need a way to combine the data from the two tables (inner join).
-You will need to simultaneously filter those results WHERE class.teacher_name = student.student_name to retrieve only her students from the resultset shown above.
+You will need to filter those results WHERE class.teacher_name = 'Ms. Lovelace' to retrieve only her students from the resultset shown above.

 Note: There should not be a wild card (*) in your statement.
 You will need to specify the columns in your statement by writing columns in the format table.column (for instance, student.class_title), because the column names may be ambiguous between class and student.